Prince Edward station

-Prince Edward is a station of the MTR rapid transit system in Hong Kong.
-It is located in Mong Kok, Kowloon, under the intersection of Nathan Road and Prince Edward Road West.
-The station is named after this road.
+Prince Edward is a MTR station on the Tsuen Wan line.
+It is located under the intersection of Nathan Road and Prince Edward Road West, after which it is named.

 History

-As Prince Edward was primarily designed as a cross-platform interchange between the Kwun Tong and s, although the Kwun Tong line tracks had already been built in 1979, the station was not used until the opening of the Tsuen Wan line on 10 May 1982.
+Prince Edward was primarily designed as a cross-platform interchange between the Kwun Tong and s.
+While the Kwun Tong line tracks had already been built in 1979, the station was not used until the opening of the Tsuen Wan line on 10 May 1982.
 During the first week of operation, the station served only as an interchange with no exits to the concourse or street level.
 On 17 May 1982, all the station's exits were opened.

 Prince Edward station attack

-During the evening of 31 August 2019, amid the anti-extradition bill protests, the Hong Kong Police stormed Prince Edward station and were filmed beating passengers and firing pepper spray inside railway carriages.
+On the evening of 31 August 2019, amid the anti-extradition bill protests, the Hong Kong Police stormed Prince Edward station and were filmed beating passengers and firing pepper spray inside railway carriages.
 The MTR closed the station during the incident, while the police refused to let medics enter.
 The station subsequently became a flashpoint for continued discord, with protesters petitioning MTR to release CCTV footage from the evening of 31 August.
-The incident at Prince Edward, as well as MTR's perceived kowtowing to Beijing (by closing stations near protests in the aftermath of criticism by Chinese state media for remaining operational), led to vandalism of other MTR stations.
+The incident at Prince Edward, as well as MTR's perceived support of Beijing (by closing stations near protests in the aftermath of criticism by Chinese state media for remaining operational), led to vandalism of other MTR stations.
 MTR condemned the vandalism and responded that the relevant CCTV footage would be kept for three years.

 Location

 Prince Edward station and Mong Kok station are the two closest stations in Hong Kong.
-They are only 400 m apart and a train takes less than one minute to travel from one station to the other.
+They are only 400 m apart, trains take less than one minute to travel from one station to the other.